Pediatric Sleep Specialist

 • Lower likelihood of dental problems and orthodontic needs

-The team teaches children and families simple techniques to promote nasal breathing and addresses any medical issues that might make mouth breathing necessary.
+Our team teaches children and families simple techniques to promote nasal breathing and addresses any medical issues that make mouth breathing necessary in the first place.

 • Mouth breathing during sleep